-We are pleased to invite you to attend the annual meeting of stockholders of Immunic, Inc. ("Immunic" or the "Company"), to be held on July 2, 2020 at 8:30 a.m.
+We are pleased to invite you to attend the annual meeting of stockholders of Immunic, Inc. ("Immunic" or the "Company"), to be held on June 10, 2021 at 8:30 a.m.
 Eastern time, virtually via the Internet at https://web.lumiagm.com/276702602.
-The annual stockholders meeting will be a completely virtual and will be conducted exclusively by webcast on the internet.
+The annual stockholders meeting will be a completely virtual meeting and will be conducted exclusively by webcast on the internet.
 No physical meeting will be held.